iJohnnyBNUZ/MscDissertation/README.md

 ### EntityObserver
 This observer will get the entities' names and positions in the current location from the world, then pass these parameters to the EntityView for updating.

+### BagObserver
+This observer will get the current user's bag and money from the world, then pass them to the BagView for updating.

+### PostObserver
+This observer will get a list of messages and a list of all the online users apart from the current user, then pass them to the PostView for updating.
+This observer will also check if the current user is @ by other users according to one variable in ClientMediator.
+If the current user is really @ by other users, a dialog box with the message will be showed to notify the user.

+### ReactToObserver
+This observer will check if the current user is interacting with someone now according to one variable in ClientMediator.
+If it is, the observer will check the type of the entity that the user interacts with.
+If the user interacts with NPC, the observer will get a message from another variable in ClientMediator and pass it to the NPCView for updating.
+If the user interacts with user or shop, the observer will get the entity's bag and ID, and the current user's bag and money, and then pass them to TransactionView for updating.

 ###
 # Common